CoffeaTeam/coffea-casa/docs/cc_configuration.rst

 Users can edit `kwargs: {}` to be able to change a :class:`CoffeaCasaCluster` constructor directly (see more details in :doc:`cc_setup`).

-To get an address of scheduler's address to be used for client connection, try next:
+To get an address of scheduler that will be used during client connection, try next:

 .. image:: _static/dask_labextension_address.png